nexusformat/definitions/manual/source/classes/applications/optical-spectroscopy-structure.rst

 This is the set of base classes for describing an optical experiment.

-    :ref:`NXbeam_device`
-       Beam devices are used to relate a beam, which has always at least one origin and at least one destination.

-       By referencing the beam devices with each other, a beam path can be constructed.
-This can be used for vizualization or beam propery modeling along the beam path.

     :ref:`NXbeam`
       Beam properties such as intensity, polarization, wavelength or direction.